PROJECT-OUTBOX/django_lib_outbox_encryption/README.md

     > from encryption import OutboxEncryption
     > lib = OutboxEncryption()

-    Setting unique variable tha only exists in local environment, and not exist in server We choose env_outbox_encrypt
+    Setting unique variable that only exists in local environment, and not exist in server We choose env_outbox_encrypt
     > lib.set_keyword_local('env_outbox_encrypt')